 Accompanying these beautiful ham and cheese crepes is warm buttered asparagus with toasted slivered almonds and a simple salad of baby heirloom tomatoes dressed with a Garlic & Herb Vinaigrette.

 Stay tuned for more crepe recipes in the next few weeks because I am totally digging them at the moment.

 If you’re undecided on breakfast for the big day, I have an AWESOME COLLECTION of breakfast recipes. <— Just the link.

-The low carb and gluten-free Ham and Swiss Crepes are 4 net carbs per serving.
+The low carb and gluten-free Ham and Cheese Crepes are 4 net carbs per serving.

 [This post and recipe may contain affiliate links.]

 - 8 slices Black Forest ham (3 oz) I used Oscar Meyer DeliFresh

 - 6 oz Swiss cheese shaved or grated (I used Jarlsberg), g